Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/lookup-table.md

 ## CSV example

-The following CSV will create a new property called `Language` that maps to the `SKU` property.
+The following CSV creates a new property called `Language` that maps to the `SKU` property.
 This CSV is an example implementation of the **Bulk update property values** use case from the previous section.

 | SKU   | Language |
 | ----- | -------- |